 Let's talk immunity!

 The immune system plays an essential role in protecting an infant from illness.
 But it is complex; the way an infant’s immune system develops and functions depends on a variety of elements, many of which are not yet fully understood.
 What we do know is that for a new-born, breast milk offers the most important source of defence , because it contains protective proteins such as immunoglobulins and lactoferrin, alongside human milk oligosaccharides (HMOs) and long chain polyunsaturated fatty acids (LCPUFAs) .
-These compounds impact the immune system in a number of different ways, from demonstrating anti-pathogenic effects and supporting gut barrier function to balancing microbiota .
+These compounds impact the immune system in a number of different ways, from demonstrating anti-pathogenic effects and supporting gut barrier function, to balancing microbiota and modulating the immune system .

 At FrieslandCampina Ingredients we believe that delivering the right combination of nutrients with the right mechanisms makes all the difference in building and strengthening infant immunity.
 That’s why we offer a broad range of ingredients that all offer their own specific potential to support the infant immune system [5-41].